-One of my favourite starters at Chinese restaurants – Chinese Lettuce Wraps made with pork or chicken, loads of hidden crunchy vegetables in a tasty savoury brown sauce, bundled up in fresh lettuce.
-Fast to make, incredibly versatile (great to make vegetarian), San Choy Bow is arguably the ultimate “just happens to be healthy” food in the whole wide world ….. for a meal or as finger food!
+One of my favourite Chinese starters – Lettuce Wraps with pork or chicken, loads of hidden crunchy vegetables in a tasty savoury brown sauce, bundled up in fresh lettuce.
+Also known as San Choy Bow, it’s arguably the ultimate “just happens to be healthy” food in the whole wide world …..

-I may not know how to spell it, but I DO know for sure that you will love it. ☺️
+I may not know how to spell it, but I do know you’re going to love them!!

-It all comes down to the sauce.
-It takes more than just a splash of soy sauce to make a truly delish San Choy Bow.
-Get the sauce right and you can pretty much put any vegetable in it.
+Get the sauce right and you can pretty much put anything into the filling.
 And it is one of those rare recipes that is genuinely great made entirely vegetarian.
 I would just as happily scoff down a meat free version of this as I would a traditional pork version.

-So I’ve made a version that is akin to what Chinese restaurants here in Australia serve.
+So I’ve made a version that is akin to what Chinese restaurants serve.
 It’s basically entirely brown – no pops of colour.
 While it’s not typically served with peanuts or shallots/scallions on top, I really love the extra something-something this adds. 🙂